FarhanaShaheed/medicate-healthcare-service/README.md

 If you are already registered in my website then you can simply login there by the email and password.
 Also there are a Google Signin option who wants to login without email and password.

-### PrvateRoute
+### PrivateRoute

-If you want to see more in servce secton for that you have to login for all the access.
+If you want to see more in service section for that you have to login for all the access.

 ### Deployment